 Raekwon Davis, NT, Alabama

 Height: 6-6.
 Weight: 316.
 Projected 40 Time: 5.17.
-Projected Round (2019): 1.
-6/15/18: Davis could make it three years in a row that an interior defensive lineman from Alabama goes as a top-20 pick.
+Projected Round (2020): 1.
+8/22/18: Davis is another elite interior defensive lineman from Alabama.
 Like Da'Ron Payne, Davis has a freaky combination of size, quickness and athleticism.
 As a sophomore, Davis showed interior pass-rush skills with a fast first-step, active hands with functional strength to fight off blocks, and a burst to close.
 Davis can use powerful bull rushes to power through blockers as well.

 Davis broke out in 2017 for the eventual National Champions, racking up 69 tackles with 10 tackles for a loss, 8.5 sacks and one interception.
 It was his first season of extended playing time, and he was very impressive.
 Davis definitely has early-round potential for his draft class.